gltronred/qcns2026/README.md

 │       └── index.astro
 └── package.json
 ```

+The most important files are `src/components/NavBar.astro`, which contains the navigation bar, and `src/pages/`, where all the pages are located.

 To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).